Serums and their Anti Aging Benefits

 The many benefits of serums are they can deposit nutrients, vitamins and minerals deeper in the skin so problems such as dull, lined, uneven skin tone and dryness in the complexion can be addressed.
 More intense treatments can be given very easily.

 Ingredients or features to look for in serums include Hyaluronic Acid, Vitamins A, C and E and Peptides.

-Hyaluronic Acid is top of the list and is known as the King of Hydrators.
+Hyaluronic Acid is top of the list and is known as the King of hydrators.
 Skin is very commonly dehydrated especially as we start to age.
 As collagen and elastin deposits reduce, lines form.
-This is where Hyaluronic Acid comes to the fore, plumping skin, adding moisture lost from environmental damage and aging.
+This is where Hyaluronic Acid comes to the fore, plumping skin, adding moisture lost from environmental damage and ageing.
 HA is the missing link of elastin and collagen.
 Now you can provide that ingredient topically.

 Vitamin C and Vitamin E are antioxidants critical to use for protection from free radicals during the day.
 Vitamin C can help reduce pigmentation and prevent further development.
 Vitamin C also helps strengthen capillaries and even skin tone.